guilsa/javascript-stuff/README.md

 # About

-Very simple programs to explore potential solutions or figure out answers to tough technical or design problems.
+Very simple apps to explore potential solutions or figure out answers to tough technical or design problems.

 ## Projects